xyf2002/COMN-notes/computer_security/Week 8/W8N5 - Buffer overrun defences.md

 [[W8N3 - Buffer overruns|Buffer overruns]] are one of the most common cyberattack vectors.
 There are many ways to mitigate or prevent these kinds of attacks.
 # Memory safe languages
-Memory safe languages, e.g. Java, Python, Go, Rust, do things such as checking array bounds and pointer dereferences at compile time, while garbage collection/ownership models remove the programmer from the error-prone task of managing memory.
+Memory safe languages, e.g. Java, Python, Go, Rust, do things such as checking array bounds and pointer dereferences at compile time, and/or use garbage collection/ownership models remove the programmer from the error-prone task of managing memory.
 Whenever possible, use a memory safe programming language for new projects.
 # Safe programming practices
 Unsafe languages can still be used safely, either by using safe libraries or by manually validating bounds on each buffer/pointer access.